Keno Fischer

-Keno Fischer is a German computer scientist known for being a core member implementing the Julia programming language (e.g. its Windows support).
+Keno Fischer is a German computer scientist known for being a core member implementing the Julia programming language in Windows.
 He is an alumnus of Harvard for both his BA and MA.
 He works at Julia Computing, which he co-founded with Julia co-creators, Alan Edelman, Jeff Bezanson, Stefan Karpinski, Viral B. Shah and Deepak Vinchhi.
 He received a B.A. in mathematics and physics from Harvard in 2016, and he completed a Master of Arts in Physics also from Harvard in 2016.

 At the age of 25, Fischer was selected by Forbes for their 2019 30 Under 30 – Enterprise Technology list for his work with Julia Computing company.

 Fischer, along with the rest of the Celeste team, was awarded the 2017 HPC Innovation Excellence Award for "the outstanding application of HPC for business and scientific achievements."
 The Celeste project, that ran on a top 6 supercomputer "created the first comprehensive catalog of visible objects in our universe by processing 178 terabytes of SDSS (Sloan Digital Sky Survey) data".
 "Collecting all known data about the visible universe into a meaningful model certainly is a big data problem."